Psychological Testing & Assessments

 Psychological Testing & Assessments Offered

 A psychological assessment typically seeks to explain any difficulties or issues an individual is experiencing in their life.
-Because issues and problems vary with each person, assessments will be tailored to the patient's situation.
-Different types of assessments that we offer at ACIP include:
+Through psychological testing and evaluation, our psychologists can accurately diagnose psychological conditions and provide tailored treatment recommendations.

 -